Stop Mold Before It Starts - Portland HVAC Solutions

 165 Rainy Days

-Portland has more rainy days than any major U.S. city, creating constant moisture that promotes mold growth.
+We get more rainy days than any major U.S. city — that's constant moisture feeding mold growth.

 Basement Moisture